Two things were certain on my trip to Cuba.

 Along the horseback ride, I had the chance to dip in a lake and go in a cave.
 I decided to skip both since the lake was quite underwhelming (and I’m not fond of swimming in murky lake water), and the cave was just a small extra along the way, not a highlight.
 So, I decided to focus on what I was enjoying – the farms, the animals, the people, the mogotes.

 After a couple of hours riding in the fields, I was back in town – ready to walk around and explore it.
 Viñales is really small, so I could walk from one corner to the other in 15 minutes.

 After seeing the church, main square, couple typical houses, and main street, I made my way to the ETECSA building.
 I needed my daily WiFi fix.

 One of the main reasons I wanted to use the WiFi was to try to contact my friends (the ones I met in Bolivia a couple of months ago) because I knew they were going to be in Cuba too, but I wasn’t sure exactly where.
 As I already explained in a previous post, internet in Cuba is barely existent, so all attempts to communicate with my friends had been futile so far.
 But I wasn’t ready to give up.

 As I tried to connect to the signal, I heard a familiar female voice with a British accent coming right from behind me.
 But, the voice was not directed at me.
 I immediately turned my back, and there they were, my friends were right there trying to use the internet to contact me!

-After a cheerful hello and hugs between everyone in the party, we made plans to spend our time together in Viñales and play the rest by ear.
+After a cheerful hello and hugs between everyone at the party, we made plans to spend our time together in Viñales and play the rest by ear.

 A common thing Casas Particulares do is prepare meals for you if you wish to buy them.
 We all grouped at my friend’s Casa Particular, sat on a big table, and chatted there for hours while having dinner – catching up on our latest experiences and also interacting with the host to learn a bit more about Viñales.